microsoft/AIforEarth-API-Development/README.md

 # Find the container ID in the list from the previous command, and replace <container-id> with that value to end the process
 docker kill <container-id>
 ```
+Then you can execute your docker build and docker run commands again.
+Additionally, the docker logs are located in your user account's AppData\Local\Docker folder (i.e. C:\Users\jennmar\AppData\Local\Docker).

 ## Make requests